PlayShikiApp/parsers/README.md

 ```

 This can take a while before all ongoings are fetched.
-At finish, this script will produce "ongoings.sql" file in the current repository.
+At finish, this script will produce "ongoings.sql" file in the current directory.
 Another supported format is pkl (a raw dump of Python object to a file).

 #### Retrieve some info about an ongoing:
 ```